munzekm/makingitwmega/site/content/contact/_index.md

 title: "Contact"
 logo: "/img/logo.svg"
 contact_entries:
-  - heading:
-    text: ""
   - heading: Share you input about the website
     text: "Let me know if you have tried the recipes!"
 ---

-We’d love to get in touch with you and hear about your recipes and what I can improve on.
+I would love to get in touch with you and hear about your recipes and what I can improve on.

 Email me @ megan.munzek14@gmail.com